kazurayam/HowGlobalVariableWorks/README.md

 Here I will list concrete questions and answeres based on the above data:

-Q1.
+>Q1.
 When I ran a Test Case with the "`default`" Profile applied, is the `GlobalVariable.URL` present?
 Is it accessible for the test case?

-> In that case, `GlobalVariable.URL` is present.
+In that case, `GlobalVariable.URL` is present.
 But the value is null.

-Q2.
+>Q2.
 When I ran a Test Case with the "`default`" Profile applied, what value of `GlobalVariable.PARAM_PRODUCT` can  the test case see?

-> In that case, `GlobalVariable.PARAM_PRODUCT` is present.
+In that case, `GlobalVariable.PARAM_PRODUCT` is present.
 But the value is null.

-Q3.
+>Q3.
 When I ran a Test Case with the "`ProductionEnv`" Profile applied, is the `GlobalVariable.BASE_PARAM` defined in the `default` present?
 Is it accessible for the test case?
 What value of `GlobalVariable.BASE_PARAM` can the test case see?

-> In that case, `GlobalVariable.BASE_PARAM` is present, and the value ("`foo`") is available for the test case.
+In that case, `GlobalVariable.BASE_PARAM` is present, and the value ("`foo`") is available for the test case.
 This means that the GlobalVariables defined in the `default` Profile is always visible regardles which Profile is actually chosen.

-Q4.
+>Q4.
 When I ran a Test Case with the "`ProductionEnv`" Profile applied, is the `GlobalVariable.PARAM_DEVELOP` defined in the `DevelopEnv` present?
 Is it accessible for the test case?
 What value of `GlobalVariable.PARAM_DEVELOP` can the test case see?

-> In that case, `GlobalVariable.PARAM_DEVELOP` is present.
+In that case, `GlobalVariable.PARAM_DEVELOP` is present.
 But the value is null.

+## APPENDEX

-### APPENDIX: loading Execution Profiles
+### loading Execution Profiles by Keyword

 The Test Case [`Test Cases/TC3`](Scripts/TC3/Script1625824414513.groovy) casts a spell:
 ```